MashupMill/property-parser/README.md

 # Changelog

+### 1.6

+* Added a `System.exit(0);` after running the command.
+Apparently not having this causes [issues in some kernels](https://github.com/docker/docker/issues/18180).
+I was experiencing defunct java processes in boot2docker 1.9.1.

 ### 1.5

 * Ditch commons-configuration ... didn't like how it handled the properties (i.e. first properties take precedence in some cases, and then when doing the str substitution thing it would put substitute `${foo}` with `[default, bar]` instead of just `bar`.
 So instead just use the default java properties class and use StrSubstitutor to do nested property substitutions.